For Grantees

 Grantee Workshops

-In addition to awarding grants to organizations providing important recreation programs for youth, NRF provides additional support to its grantees via two professional development opportunities annually.
+In addition to awarding grants to organizations providing important recreation programs for youth, NRF provides additional support to its grantees via professional development opportunities.

 With lean budgets, grantee organizations rarely are able to invest in trainings for their staff.
 NRF recognizes, however, that staff is a grantee organizations’ most valuable asset.
-NRF wants its grantees to be able to provide meaningful recreation programs for youth from disadvantaged circumstances.
+NRF wants its grantees to be able to provide meaningful recreation programs for youth.
 As such, it is critical for staff to have knowledge of best practices, as well as the skills and tools for success.

-Twice annually, NRF engages the nation's leading experts to facilitate multi-day, state-of-the-art professional development and organizational sustainability training for its grantees.
-These workshops move around the country to be accessible to the greatest number of grantees.
-The training events are offered at no cost to participant organizations, however, they must underwrite their own transportation and lodging expenses.
+NRF engages the nation's leading experts to facilitate professional development and organizational sustainability training for its grantees.
+These workshops primarily are offered via webinars to be accessible to the greatest number of grantees.
+The training events are offered at no cost to participant organizations.

 To ensure that the subject matter is meaningful and relevant to its grantees, NRF selects topics based on survey responses from grantees.
 Topics offered include: